-few people wrote asking about how it is to be a student on the DFFB’s 9 month advanced colourist course Up.Grade in Berlin and other related questions.
+Over the recent years many people have written to me asking about how it is to be a student on the DFFB’s 9 month advanced colourist course UP.GRADE in Berlin and other related questions.
 So I’m sharing my replies here.
-These are based on my personal experience only – and are not official information.

 I am a……should I apply to UP.GRADE?